 With the same result.
 Easy peasy.
 You may also note that the ((12, 7), (19, 11)) matrix and the ((-11, 7), (19, -12)) matrix are inverse to one another.

 Ok.
 We've talked a little bit about what intervals are generally, and we've seen a lot of specifics of what rank-2 intervals are like.
-Intervals of higher rank are pretty much the same, but you add on some adjectives / qualities for each added dimension.
-The naming rules will change a little, partly to accommodate the new qualities and partly because we sometimes want to change the relationships between old intervals.
+Intervals of higher ranks are pretty much the same, but you add on some adjectives / qualities for each added dimension.
+The naming rules will also change a little at first.
 We'll talk more about that in the posts on 5-limit just intonation (which is rank-3) and 7-limit just intonation (which is rank-4).

 But for now, there's a lot of math and theory to be done for rank-2 intervals, so let's talk about some rank-2 tuning systems.
 A tuning system is just a set of basis intervals along with frequency ratios for each.

-I'll use a lower case "t" as a function symbol to indicate the action of a tuning system on an interval, i.e. to indicate tuning an interval to a frequency ratio.
+I'll use a lower case "t" as a function symbol to indicate the action of a tuning system on an interval, i.e. to indicate the action of tuning an interval to a frequency ratio.

 Pythagorean tuning is defined by t(P5) = 3/2 and t(P8) = 2/1.
 So far I've been putting the P5 component first in tuples; which order you choose for the components isn't mathematically important, you just have to stick to some convention.
 Honestly, there's an aesthetic reason that will show up later why I should have gone the other way, but this is fine for now.